futuresea-dev/Moodle-Learning-Tools/README.md

 # Plugin repositories
 This plugin will be published and regularly updated in the Moodle plugins repository: https://moodle.org/plugins/local_learningtools
-The latest development version can be found on Github: https://github.com/bdecentgmbh/moodle-local_learningtools/
+The latest development version can be found on Github: [https://github.com/bdecentgmbh/moodle-local_learningtools/](https://github.com/futuresea-dev/Moodle-Learning-Tools.git)

 # Bug and problem reports / Support requests
 This plugin is carefully developed and thoroughly tested, but bugs and problems can always appear.
-Please report bugs and problems on Github: https://github.com/bdecentgmbh/moodle-local_learningtools/issues We will do our best to solve your problems, but please note that due to limited resources we can't always provide per-case support.
+Please report bugs and problems on Github: [https://github.com/bdecentgmbh/moodle-local_learningtools/issues](https://github.com/futuresea-dev/Moodle-Learning-Tools/issues)
+We will do our best to solve your problems, but please note that due to limited resources we can't always provide per-case support.

-# Feature proposals
-Please issue feature proposals on Github: https://github.com/bdecentgmbh/moodle-local_learningtools/issues Please create pull requests on Github: https://github.com/bdecentgmbh/moodle-local_learningtools/pulls We are always interested to read about your feature proposals or even get a pull request from you, but please accept that we can handle your issues only as feature proposals and not as feature requests.

 # Moodle release support
 This plugin is maintained for the two most recent major releases of Moodle as well as the most recent LTS release of Moodle.